 As per Nie et al [15], our training set consisted of 80% of the STAR*D data.
 While they split the training and validation cohort based on study sites, our data from NDA was not labeled by site, and so we randomly separated the data.
 We then trained and optimized the models using standard 10-fold cross-validation on this training set [8].

-We trained models for the STAR*D cross-validation replication using all features, to predict TRD, as defined as failing to achieve a QIDS-C or QIDS-SR score of five or less in the first two levels of the study.
+We trained models for the STAR*D cross-validation replication using all features, to predict TRD, as defined as failing to achieve a QIDS-C or QIDS-SR score of five or less after being in the first two levels of the study for at least four weeks in each level.
 The 20% holdover set was then used to evaluate model performance.

 We used separate models trained on the STAR*D data to externally validate performance on the CAN-BIND-1 dataset, using only the overlapping features as previously described.
-The models were used to predict antidepressant response by eight weeks, as defined as a 50% or greater reduction in their QIDS-SR score.
-We also used them to predict remission at eight weeks, defined as a QIDS-SR score of five or less.
+The models were used to predict antidepressant response by eight weeks in the first treatment level, as defined as a 50% or greater reduction in their last QIDS-SR score in this period.
+We also used them to predict remission by eight weeks, defined similarly as this latest QIDS-SR score being five or less.
 When training on the STAR*D data, the predicted outcomes were the same, but instead we used the first nine weeks, as STAR*D recorded QIDS scores at week nine instead of at week eight as in the CAN-BIND-1 study.

 We further evaluated models with different combinations of targets (TRD, response, or remission), QIDS scale version (clinician or self-report), feature sets, and subject inclusion criteria, to investigate how these changes affect performance.
 We evaluated these models through cross-validation on the STAR*D data.